learn-co-curriculum/phase-0-expanding-your-html-vocabulary/README.md

 ## Introduce Mozilla Foundation and MDN

 The Mozilla Foundation is an open-source company that has a long history with browsers and browser technology.
-In fact, there's a direct familial relationship between Mozilla and the first commercial web browser, Netscape Navigator.

 Mozilla is a reliable reference for the latest HTML tags.
-There are many other sites online that exist to discuss these tags, but when you want a thorough, no-frills explanation of a tag, Mozilla is your best bet.
+There are many other sites online that exist to discuss these tags, but when you want a thorough explanation of a tag, Mozilla is your best bet.

 There are some drawbacks in using MDN.
 Because Mozilla is so trusted, their information tends to be ... _exhaustive_.
 Because it's so *ahem* thorough, it